 Maintaining the DBA Name

-Once your DBA name is registered and published (if required), it is essential to maintain it to remain in good standing with Rhode Island.
+Once your DBA name is registered and published, it is essential to maintain it to remain in good standing with Rhode Island.
 Here are some important aspects to consider:

 - Renewal or Expiration: Depending on Rhode Island’s regulations, your DBA name registration may expire or need to be renewed periodically.
 Keep track of these deadlines to avoid losing your DBA name.